IT2901-24-2018/vapi/README.md

 `sudo make migrate`

-## Superuser
+## Log in

 Create a superuser in Django:

 `sudo make superuser`

+You are now ready to start the server again:

+`sudo make`

+Navigate to [http://localhost:8000/](http://localhost:8000/), and see that Vapi is up and running!

+To gain access to all the endpoints of the API, you must log in as a superuser.
+Navigate to the [API page](http://localhost:8000/api/) and log in with your superuser in the top-right corner.

+## Vapi example scripts

-While we plan to remove the need for this in the future, we need to fill in the superuser credentials to the `.env` file you made earlier.
+To run our example scripts, you will need to fill in your superuser credentials to the `.env` file you made earlier.
 This file will not be checked in to Git.
 Modify the `.env` file so that it looks like this, replacing yourusername with your username, and yourpassword with your password:

 ```
 DJANGO_DEBUG=True